bp24acharya/VisitMyCityKolkata/README.md

 * Image Carousel

 Bootstrap Image carousel takes up the full page as intended and cycles through the images.
 The time delay attribute is functioning as intended, allowing some delay between automatically cycling the images.In this section I have included images with a description on it so that it attracts the tourists.
+The first image has a delay of 3sec and 2sec for all other images.
+It also has previous and next button to control the carousel according to their choice.

 * Map Section